vedashree0987/Medicine-Recommendation-System/README.md

 ## Project Files Overview

 - `new.py`: Entry point for the Flask web application.
-- `disease_prediction_system.ipynb`: Jupyter Notebook with data preprocessing and model training.
+- `MRS.ipynb`: Jupyter Notebook with data preprocessing and model training.
-- `CS584_Project_Report.pdf`: Detailed report on methodologies, model evaluation, results, and future enhancements.
 - `index.html`: Front-end interface for the web application.